 The Trinity Access Programmes (TAP) receives valuable financial support from a range of private and corporate supporters of Trinity College.
 This funding enables us to provide a number of corporate scholarships for TAP students who meet specific criteria as detailed in the scholarship guidelines.
 Scholarships amount to approximately 1,000 euro per annum, subject to the terms and conditions listed below.
 Deadline is 09th October 2020.
 For more information please contact the main TAP office.
 Click here to apply.

 Students who are successful in their scholarship application will be required to commit to the following:

 - Providing an annual 300 word essay/ personal statement which outlines their course of study, extra-curricular activities, and the impact which the scholarship is making.

 - Students who discontinue their course of study are obliged to notify the scholarship co-ordinator immediately.

 - Students may be required to attend brief meetings with the corporate and private donors, to discuss their experience on the course and the impact of the scholarship.

 - The scholarship award will be reviewed annually.
 Payment of the scholarship is contingent on the student fulfilling the above requirements and is also subject to the funding being made available from the donors.

-A brief description of the scholarships available from alumni, private donors and corporate funds is available within the online application.
+A brief description of the scholarships available from alumni, private donors and corporate funds is available upon request.
 Further information on financial support available to those attending higher education is available on www.studentfinance.ie.

-The bursary aims to provide support for economically disadvantaged students from groups traditionally underrepresented in higher education, including:
+The bursary aims to provide support for economically disadvantaged students from groups traditionally underrepresented in higher education.

 - Irish Travellers